Kernpiler: Compiler Optimization for Quantum Hamiltonian Simulation with Partial Trotterization: Opportunities and Challenges

 This motivates us to consider grouping terms to contract the additive errors that arise from Trotterization.
 By strategically partitioning non-commuting operators into commuting partitions, we can potentially reduce the commutator error between terms, leading to lower overall Trotterization error and step counts.
 However, partitioning the Hamiltonian terms will immediately bring two challenges listed as follows.

 \textbf{Challenge 1:} The first question is how we can partition the terms effectively.
 The objective of partitioning the Hamiltonian terms is to let the partitions be as dense as possible so that the follow-up compilation has more potential to rewrite the circuit with more gate count reduction.
 Without dense partitions, our rewrites would be very similar to the naive CNOT tree decomposition of the Hamiltonian simulation compilation due to the lack of opportunity for gate cancellations in the rewrite.
 Existing quantum program partitioning mostly focus on gate-level circuit partitioning for circuit resynthesis~\cite{Daei_2020}, \cite{kaur2025optimizedquantumcircuitpartitioning} which only collects adjacent gates.
-To the best of our knowledge, there is no Hamiltonian term partitioning strategies targeting the collective synthesis for the exponential of the partitioned terms.
+Other partitionings for specific Hamiltonians have also been explored \cite{Mart_nez_Mart_nez_2023}, however, existing partitioning techniques have not been generalized to other Hamiltonians of interest, and often require pre-processing circuits to allow for partitions to be analytically decomposed.
+Therefore, we believe that there is improvement to be made for Hamiltonian partitioning on the axes of generality and efficiency.

 \textbf{Challenge 2:} Suppose we make a partition of Hamiltonian terms $H_i$, $H_j$, and $H_k$.
 The second challenge is how to efficiently compile and optimize the unitary $e^{it(H_i+H_j+H_k)}$ as there is no established approach for the complicated exponentials.
-Previous approaches mostly focused on implementing the exponential of invididual terms~\cite{li2021paulihedralgeneralizedblockwisecompiler}, \cite{debrugiere2024fastershortersynthesishamiltonian}, \cite{Kalajdzievski_2018}.
+Previous approaches mostly focused on implementing the exponential of individual terms~\cite{li2021paulihedralgeneralizedblockwisecompiler}, \cite{debrugiere2024fastershortersynthesishamiltonian}, \cite{Kalajdzievski_2018}.
 If we implement the exponential of these terms one by one, we naturally resort to the vanilla Trotterization and lose all the benefits of error reduction from partitioning.
-Additionally, there exists general unitary decompositions \cite{PhysRevApplied.22.034019}, \cite{Shende_2006}, however the gate counts of these methods are too high such that our error savings and Trotter step reduction would be negated.
-Consequently, we need to find an approach that can directly synthesize the circuits for the exponential of partitioned terms.
+Additionally, there exists general unitary decompositions \cite{PhysRevApplied.22.034019}, \cite{Shende_2006}, however the gate counts of these methods are very high and can hurt complexity savings from the partitions.
+Consequently, exploring more efficient approaches for decomposing unitaries is motivated by the hypothesis that using high level Hamiltonian structure and learning algorithms will allow for more efficient circuits.